Abirii/Collection-of-machine-learning-algorithms/README.md

-# collection of machine learning algorithms using NumPy
+# Collection of machine learning algorithms using NumPy